CodeMusic/RoverSeerApi/redmine-n8n/musai/NARRATIVE_FEATURE.md

-# 🎭 Emergent Narrative Feature
+# 🎭 MusaiTale - Emergent Narrative Feature

 ## Overview

-The Emergent Narrative feature allows users to create character-driven stories that unfold organically through AI-powered character interactions.
-The system follows a character-first design where characters drive the narrative through their unique personalities and interactions.
+MusaiTale allows users to create character-driven stories that unfold organically through AI-powered character interactions.
+Where your thoughts become stories.
+Your emergent narrative engine—shaped by your interactions, perspectives, and decisions.
+Stories unfold not from a script, but from you.

+Each engagement steers the plot.
+Each insight rewrites the arc.
+What begins as fiction evolves into reflection.

+This isn't just storytelling.
+It's story becoming.

 ## Architecture